Apply for a Heritage Grant

 $412,000 is available for the 2017 grant cycle through a competitive application process in various categories (Environmental Education, Outdoor Education, Schoolyard Habitat, Urban Wildlife/Habitat, Public Access, and IIAPM).

 Heritage Fund money comes from Arizona Lottery ticket sales and was established by voter initiative in 1990.
 Heritage funding goes toward conservation efforts such as protecting endangered species, educating students and the general public about wildlife and the outdoors, and creating new opportunities for outdoor recreation.

 The Heritage Fund Grant Program was established by the Arizona Game and Fish Department in 1992 as part of the overall Heritage Fund program.
 The grants program initially was developed as a way to promote outreach in order to enhance important partnerships and generate fresh approaches in support of the department’s mission.
 Since inception, the department has had the opportunity to award more than $14 million through the Heritage Fund grants program and support more than 700 projects throughout the state.

-Applicants for the next grant cycle should refer to the documents below for guidance on applying.
-The following documents will be revised and include the Heritage Grant Application Manual, the Heritage Grant Application Form, and the various “Heritage Grant Funding Windows” documents, which describe eligibility information and provide specific guidance for goals and objectives listed within each grant sub-category.
+Applicants for the 2017 grant cycle should refer to the documents below for guidance on applying.
+The following documents will be revised and posted August 3rd to include the Heritage Grant Application Manual, the Heritage Grant Application Forms, and the various “Heritage Grant Funding Windows” documents, which describe eligibility information and provide specific guidance for goals and objectives listed within each grant sub-category.